-By combining convenience with minimal repair expenses, turnkey properties have quickly become one of the most popular types of investment property in recent years.
-However, these move-in ready conditions do come at a cost.
-You may not pay for renovations directly, but the total amount you’re billed will certainly reflect the cost of those renovations as well as any management services.
+By combining convenience with minimal repair expenses, turnkey homes have quickly become one of the most popular types of investment property in recent years.
+However, these move-in-ready conditions do come at a cost.
+You may not pay for renovations directly, but the total amount you invest will certainly reflect the cost of those renovations as well as any management services.
 This is also why you could be hard-pressed to find a turnkey property listed below market value.

-Before you determine whether you should invest in a turnkey or put your resources elsewhere, you should weigh the pros and cons of this investment strategy.
-Let’s start with the benefits of purchasing a turnkey rental.
+Before you determine whether you should invest in a turnkey property or put your resources elsewhere, you should weigh the pros and cons of this investment strategy.
+Let’s start with the benefits of purchasing a turnkey rental:

 - You’re not responsible for renovations.
-The most evident advantage of a turnkey property is that investors don’t have to worry about the time, energy and money that goes into a fixer-upper project.
+The most evident advantage of buying a turnkey property is you don’t have to worry about the time, energy and money that goes into a fixer-upper project.

 - You can jumpstart your cash flow.
 Between paying for home improvements and searching for eligible tenants, rental properties can take a while to start generating income.
-Purchasing a move-in ready apartment accelerates the time between when you invest and when you see the first rent check.
+Purchasing a move-in-ready home or apartment accelerates the time between when you invest and when you see the first rent check.

 - Turnkeys provide passive income opportunities.
 Fully-managed turnkeys are a great way to enjoy the benefits of real estate investing without having to take on the responsibilities of managing a property for your tenants.

 - You can diversify with out-of-state investments.
-Instead of being restricted to only their local real estate markets, turnkey investors can purchase multiple properties in several cities, which can help protect you from volatility in your portfolio.
+Instead of being restricted to only your local real estate markets, you can purchase multiple properties in several cities, which can help protect you from volatility in your portfolio.

 - Renters love them, too.
 A fully renovated apartment is sure to attract renters who are looking for a modern look and state-of-the-art appliances, and the high demand for quality rentals means a good turnkey investment won’t stay vacant for long.